BigLu5/reading-notes/lesson-02.md

 ### What are four important features to look for in a text editor?

-1. code completion.
+1. Code completion.
-2. syntax highlighting.
+2. Syntax highlighting.
 3. A nice variety of themes (to reduce eye strain and fatigue).
 4. The ability to choose from a healthy selection of